cseAtIITK/admissions-website/src/announcements/2015-10-10-Winter-admissions-to-the-PG-program.md

 8. If you are a sponsored candidate, then you also need to upload a letter of support from your employer.

-Once the application is complete and the necessary documents are uploaded, print the form and send it to us together with the necessary application fee.

-The application fee should be payed through a Demand Draft A demand draft of ₹ 400/- (₹ 200/- for SC/ST candidates) drawn in favour of **The Registrar, IIT Kanpur**.
+The application fee should be payed through a Demand Draft A demand draft of ₹ 400/- (₹ 200/- for SC/ST and Physically handicapped candidates) drawn in favour of **The Registrar, IIT Kanpur**.

+### How to apply?

+You need apply only through our [admission portal].
+The overall procedure is as follows.

+1. Register your email id.
+All communication will be through this email id so make sure that this email is valid through out the admission process.

+2. Fill in the online form.

+3. Upload scanned copies of necessary documents.

+4. Print the generated pdf application form (one page) and send a copy to us together with the demand draft for the application fee.
+It is a good idea to keep a copy of this pdf file safely with you.
+The address to send this form is

+> The Admission-in-charge,\
+> Department of Computer Science and Engineering,\
+> Indian Institute of Technology Kanpur,\
+> Kanpur, UP, 208016.

 ### Test and Interviews.